MiamiOH-CSE274/Portfolio/README.md

 of a BST by implementing the following methods in BST.ipp: constructor, destructor, size, add, remove, find, keyExists, next, prev, max and min.
 For most methods I used both a private and public method call so that recursion would be simplified.
 In this lab all my methods passed the test that Dr. Brinkman had and all my methods except the destructor and size were O(h) because the height of the tree is the longest number of edges that each method will have to travel.
-Finally size was O(n) instead of O(h) because we had to tavel down both sides of the tree and visit every node.
+Finally size was O(n) instead of O(h) because I had to travel down both sides of the tree and visit every node.
 Link: https://github.com/LakersAllTheWay/06_BST_Lab/tree/griffid5